parrt/msds501/notes/reading-code.md

 If we're lucky, that comment corresponds to the function objective description in the work plan.

 The next step is to identify the parameters and return value.
 Again, the names of the parameters often tell us a lot but, unfortunately, Python does not support explicit parameter types so we have to figure that out ourselves.
-Knowing the types of values and variablesI is critical to understanding a program.
+Knowing the types of values and variables is critical to understanding a program.
 In a simple function like this, we can usually figure out the types of the parameters and the return values quickly.
 In other cases, we will have to dig through the statements of the function to figure this out (more on this later).
 Let's zoom in to see more detail about our function:

 ```python
 def average(data):